DNS over TCP monitor

 - Enter the IP address of DNS server you want to monitor.
 Click Or to add additional IP addresses.

-- Enter the UDP port number that the target DNS server responds on.
-Port 53 is the default UDP port.
+- Enter the TCP port that the target DNS server responds on.
+Port 53 is the default port.

 - Leave the DNS Entry to Query field as is.